goru001/code-with-ai/README.md

 * This tool was very well received by competitive programming community.
 Check out my blog post on codeforces [here](https://codeforces.com/blog/entry/64604)

 * This tool was also shared by Jeremy Howard on Twitter.
 Check out his [tweet](https://twitter.com/jeremyphoward/status/1088432121595650048).

+* Some Analytics: [3300+ unique users](https://drive.google.com/open?id=1IqlUlQmGPAk4iNc7Yv6T8wx9LNTcCyhd) have used this tool, till June 2019 since its launch.

 ## Dataset